What is an Emerald? How Does It Get its Color?

 They are said to be rarer than diamonds.

-In fact, emeralds, rubies, and sapphires are the only colored gemstones to be considered “precious.”
+In fact, emeralds, rubies, and sapphires are the only colored gemstones to be considered “precious gems.”

 (Hint: It also makes a great last-minute Mother’s Day gift!)